 59 Lee v.
 A.R.T.
-Company, 125 F.3d 580, 582-583 (7th Cir.
-1997) Judge Easterbrook writes: "It would not be sound to use § 106(2) [the exclusive right over derivative works] to provide artists with exclusive rights deliberately omitted from the Visual Artists Rights Act."
-In my view it would be just as unsound to use any of the other § 106 rights, such as the exclusive right over reproduction in §106(1) or the exclusive right over public performance in §106 (4), to provide creators with those deliberately-omitted rights.
+Co., 125 F.3d 580, 582-83 (7th Cir.
+1997) ("It would not be sound to use § 106(2) to provide artists with exclusive rights deliberately omitted from the Visual Artists Rights Act.").

-60 Id. at 582 (Criticizing a broad theory "about what counts as a derivative work" under§ 106(2) because adopting that theory would erroneously imply that "the United States has established through the back door an extraordinarily broad version of authors' moral rights, under which artists may block any modification of their works of which they disapprove.")
+80 Id. at 582 (criticizing a theory "about what counts as a derivative work," because adopting the theory would imply that "the United States has established through the back door an extraordinarily broad version of authors' moral rights, under which artists may block any modification of their works of which they disapprove").